4/29/2025

 Analyst, ABG Sundal Collier

 Okay, great.
 Looking at the Nordics, I know you can maybe give details about the specific markets.
-Q1 here usually see a bit slower sort of seasonal intake.
-But can you give some flavor on why the subscribers were down by 5000 subscribers in sequential here versus Q4?
+The Q1 here, we usually see a bit slower sort of seasonal intake, but can you give some flavor on why the subscribers were down by 5,000 subscribers sequentially here versus Q4?

 speaker